tldr-pages/tldr-node-client/README.md

 Error: EACCES: permission denied, access '/usr/local/lib/node_modules/tldr'
 ```

 Then most probably your npm's default installation directory has improper permissions.
-You can resolve it by clicking [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions)
+You can resolve it by following [this guide](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 - If you are trying to install as a root user (`sudo npm install -g tldr`) and get something like: